chunnodu/blog/content/Reading List 2020.md

 3. Simplicity
 4. Water Logic

     Another great find by Ed de Bono.
 I haven't put it into practical application yet, but I learned how to use flowscapes to map out natural flow of thoughts and isolate bottlenecks in thinking.
-Will most likely be helpful for brainstorming sessions
+Will most likely be helpful for brainstorming sessions.
+If you're interested in the theory behind flowscapes, read this explainer by

 5. Self Help - Samuel Smiles (1859)
 6. Shoe Dog(a)